vjmichael/MikeyTools/README.md

 - Understanding the risks of unfiltered AI execution
 - running malicious code whether intentional or accidentall.

+Conclusion: LM Studio has created a very interesting app that allows users great flexibility for better or worse.
+Becareful of running unknown malicious scripts or non-trusted code.
 ---

 ### Tool List Reference